Learning Data-adaptive Nonparametric Kernels: The DANK Model in SVM

 of which the optimal solution $({\bm \alpha}^*,\bm{F}^*)$ is a saddle point of $H({\bm \alpha},\bm{F})$ due to the property of the max-min problem~\eqref{mainrank}.
 It is easy to check $H({\bm \alpha},\bm{F}^*) \leq H({\bm \alpha}^*,\bm{F}^*) \leq H({\bm \alpha}^*,\bm{F})$ for any feasible $\bm \alpha$ and $\bm F$.
 Further, we define the following function

-which is concave since $h$ is the minimum of a sequence of concave functions.
-Specifically, the optimal solution $\bm F^*$ can be restricted in a bounded set $\mathcal{F}$ as demonstrated by the following Lemma. \begin{lemma} Given the training data $\{ \bm x_i, y_i \}_{i=1}^n$ with labels $y_i \in \{ +1, -1 \}$ and a pre-given kernel matrix $\bm K$, there exists an equivalence of problem \eqref{mainrank} with
+which is concave since $h(\cdot)$ is the minimum of a sequence of concave functions.
+The optimal solution $\bm F^*$ of problem~\eqref{mainrank} can be restricted in a bounded set $\mathcal{F}$ by the following Lemma. \begin{lemma} Problem \eqref{mainrank} admits the following equivalent formulation such that $\bm F$ can be optimized in a bounded region